BrainTech/pisak-switch/README.md

 The tutorials written by Joonas Pihlajamaa (http://codeandlife.com/) were very helpful during developing this firmware.

-To put the software on your Nanite use the following command:
->`$ make flash`

-After changes, you can compile and put your software on the Nanite by typing:
+You can compile and put the firmware on the Nanite by typing:
 >`$ make clean` <br />
 >`$ make main.hex` <br />
 >`$ make flash`